 A Brief History of Java

 Java has initially started a research project for network devices.
-It is mainly designed for many varies of network devices.
-But it is changed and named OAK and then Green Project.
-It is finally renamed with Java.
-Sun Microsystems was release first java version Java 1.0 in 1991.
-When Java was introduced, the other option was C/C++ for application implementation.
-But C/C++ has some drawbacks.
-So that’s Sun Microsystems focused on some other language with some set of rules.
-So, with these set of rules, the developer will feel the programming very easy.
+Sun Microsystems mainly design Java for various network devices.
+However, it was changed and named OAK and then Green Project.
+Sun Microsystems team finally renamed Java.
+Sun Microsystems team published the first version of Java 1.0 in 1991.
+When the time Java introduction the other options were C/C++ for application implementation.
+However, C/C++ has some drawbacks.
+So that is Sun Microsystems focused on some other language with some set of rules.
+So, with this set of rules, the developer will feel the programming is easy.

 Java Programming Language Principles:

-Simple and Objected Oriented: Programming will be very easy to learn and implementation When a programming language is simple and Object Oriented.
+Simple and Object-Oriented: Programming is easy to learn and implement When a programming language is object-oriented.

-Architectural Neutral: Java program will be executed irrespective of the environment.
+Architectural Neutral: Java program will get executed irrespective of the microprocessor architecture.

 Portability: Portability will allow the Program execution in different types of Operating Systems without modification.
-Means Write Program once and can be executed in other Operation Systems without modification.
+Means Write Program once and execute in other Operation Systems without modification.

-High performance and Multithreaded: As Programming application can handle the data with multithreading in a better way, it will compute and provide results in less amount of time.
+High performance and Multithreaded: As a Program application can handle the data with multithreading in a better way, it will compute and provide results in less time.

-Secure: Java programming language is providing very good security features.
+Secure: Java programming language is providing excellent security features.
 So, the application will be very safe.

 Java Language Terminology

-Before we start programming in Java, we need to know some common terms for better understanding the java.
+Before we start programming in Java, we need to know some standard terms for better understanding Java.

-JDK: Sun Microsystems introduced the JDK (Java Development Kit) as the main development environment which will be sufficient for development.
-It contains all other tools for development i.e. development Tools and JRE.
+JDK: Sun Microsystems introduced the JDK (Java Development Kit) as the primary development environment, sufficient for development.
+It contains all other tools for development, i.e., development Tools and JRE.
 These tools will be helpful for development.
-Although java language is OS platform independent, JDK is OS platform dependent.
-Java compiler will compile java file and create bytecode converted file i.e. .class file.
-This bytecode conversation file is not readable for the microprocessor.
+Although java language is OS platform-independent, JDK is OS platform dependent.
+Java compiler will compile java file and create bytecode converted file, i.e., .class file.
+This bytecode conversation file is not readable for the Microprocessor.
 So, JVM will create a low-level conversation called binary code.
-So, this binary code should be platform dependent as it should be readable by Microprocessor.
-That’s why JDK means JRE and JVM are platform dependent.
-Due to this reason, JDK programmed as the OS platform depended.
-JDK will be programmed for those who want to implement the java programs.
+So, this binary code should be platform-dependent as it should be readable by Microprocessor.
+That is why JDK means JRE and JVM are platform dependent.
+Due to this reason, The JDK design is OS platform dependent.
+JDK is for those who want to implement java programs.

-JRE: It is a sub-component of the JDK. it will be called as Runtime Environment which will be used for only execution not for development.
-Technically, it is some part of the software that is mainly used for running the java programs.
-It contains ClassLoader, JVM and some class libraries.
-JRE is for end users who want to use Java applications.
+JRE: It is a sub-component of the JDK.
+Technically, developers consider JRE as Runtime Environment, Where it is used for only execution, not for development.
+Technically, We can say JRE is for running the java programs.
+It contains ClassLoader, JVM, and some class libraries.
+JRE is for end-users who want to use Java applications.

-JVM: In other programming languages the compiler will generate the machine-readable format code.
-But Java Compiler will generate the bytecode which is not machine-readable.
-But this is portable for types of Operating Systems.
-So, Microprocessor needs byte code as readable.
+JVM: In other programming languages, the compiler will generate the machine-readable format code.
+However, Java Compiler will generate the bytecode, which is not machine-readable.
+However, this is portable for types of Operating Systems.
+So, a Microprocessor needs byte code as readable.
 JVM stands for Java Virtual Machine.
-So, JVM will tackle this problem where the byte code will be made as machine readable.
-JVM will convert the byte code as a Machine readable format that is binary code.
+So, JVM will tackle this problem where the byte code will be made machine-readable.
+JVM will convert the byte code into a Machine-readable format that is binary code.

 ClassLoader: ClassLoader is a subpart of JVM which will handle the class loading mechanism.
-The ClassLoader can easily identity .class file which contains the Java bytecode format.
+The ClassLoader can quickly identify a .class file that contains the Java bytecode format.